310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Hinata %}
 That’s true!
-He’d get his undies in a bunch from jealousy and say, *“You cheater, Aniki!
-You hung out with someone other than me, didn’t you!?”*
+He’d get his undies in a bunch from jealousy and say, “You cheater, Aniki!
+You hung out with someone other than me, didn’t you!?”

 But this is just the *Free to Touch* section, so I guess I can’t take it back home anyway.
 I’ll put it back.

 Look at this, Sora-kun!
 Putting starfish on my chest gives me that sexy swimsuit look~☆

 What’cha think\~?
-Does this suit lil’ ol’ me\~?[^2]
+Does this make li’l ol’ me pretty\~?[^2]
 {% endbubble %}

 {% bubble Sora %}